 Recently, Michael has served as lead transaction counsel in connection with a series of nationally prominent combinations of religious-sponsored health systems and large regional health systems/academic medical centers.

 Michael is also well known as a thought leader in corporate governance.
 He authors monthly columns on corporate governance for Corporate Counsel magazine and for publications of The Governance Institute.
-He is a periodic contributor on corporate governance topics to The New York Times' "Deal Book" feature; Corporate Board Member, The Chronicle of Philanthropy; The Harvard Law School Forum on Corporate Governance and Financial Regulation and The Columbia Law School's Blog on Corporations and the Capital Markets.
+He is a periodic contributor on corporate governance topics to The New York Times' "Deal Book" feature; Corporate Board Member, The Chronicle of Philanthropy; The Harvard Law School Forum on Corporate Governance and Financial Regulation and The Columbia Law School's Blog on Corporations and the Capital Markets, and the New York University School of Law compliance and Enforcement Forum.
 Michael is noted for his extensive experience in advising nonprofit corporations on matters of corporate law and governance.
 He participates as an advisor to the American Law Institute in the preparation of the treatise, Principles of the Law of Nonprofit Organizations and has served as a member of the Legal Framework Group of the Panel of the Nonprofit Sector.

 Michael is a co-author of the three corporate governance compliance white papers published jointly by the Office of Inspector General (Department of Health and Human Services) and the American Health Lawyers Association.